jup-ag/space-station/guides/6-community/personal-security-on-solana.md

 - Never rush.
 Whenever you rush, it is more likely that you will make mistakes.
 - Avoid signing a transaction that does not clearly simulate in the wallet.
 Read all balance changes shown in the simulation carefully before signing any transaction.
-- If you really really have to sign something on an untrusted site or sign a transaction that does not simulate, always use a separate wallet with very limited funds to minimise any possibility of a malicious transaction having you drained.
+- If you really really have to sign something on an untrusted site or sign a transaction that does not simulate, always use a separate wallet with very limited funds to minimize any possibility of a malicious transaction draining all of your funds.
 Creating a new wallet is very easy on most wallet apps and it is very cheap to fund new wallets on Solana due to low fees.
 Don’t be cheap or lazy.

 :::